jmangt/test-driven-puppet/gitflow.md

 This is a common pitfall when using git flow.
 If your are done with closing your release branch, you will now have new commits in `master` and `develop`, and a new tag on `master`.
 These new commits and the new tag need to be pushed to your remote.

-So.
 After your close your release do:

 ```bash
 # push master